rayyaw/flash-patcher/README.md

 You must have Python 3 on your system to run this script.

+You must have `gh-update` installed to receive automatic updates.
+For more info, see https://github.com/rayyaw/gh-update.

 ## Installing and running

 To apply a patch, run the following command: